gisellegk/candlefinder/README.md

 - -1 = unexplored
 - 1 = camera has seen here
 - 100 = robot is here (currently gets overridden anyways)

+### cost_map
+Published by: cost_map_node (cost_map.cpp)
+Subscribed to by: navigation_node (navigation.cpp)
+Message Type: nav_msgs::OccupancyGrid

+__msg.info__: A collection of useful information about the map, including its width, height, and resolution.
+See nav_msgs::MapMetaData.

+__msg.data__: An array of integers representing the map surrounding the robot, except all wall obstacles have been inflated, indicating where the center of the robot should avoid in order to prevent collisions.

+- -1 = unexplored
+- 0 = mapped and unoccupied.
+- 99 = inflated obstacle area
+- 100 = obstacle from hector_map

+### nav_map
+Published by: navigation_node (navigation.cpp)
+Subscribed to by:
+Message Type: nav_msgs::OccupancyGrid

+__msg.info__: A collection of useful information about the map, including its width, height, and resolution.
+See nav_msgs::MapMetaData.

+__msg.data__: An array of integers

 ### flame_coord
 Published by: opencv_candlefinder (opencv_node.cpp)